How to create a performance improvement plan

 - Collect evidence: missed KPIs, quality issues, feedback

-- Review any previous informal feedback or warnings
+- Review any previous informal feedback or performance reviews

 - Ensure the issues are about performance, not conduct